Bald Eagles and Golden Eagles: The Types of Eagles in North America

-Two Types of Eagles
+Two Different Types of Eagles

 The name eagle is applied to more than 60 members of the hawk family around the world (see our tips on how to identify Cooper’s hawks and sharp-shinned hawks).
 They’re a diverse selection, mostly large to medium in size, but not necessarily related.
-The two types of North American eagles represent distinct groups.
+The two types of eagles in North American represent distinct groups.

 The bald eagle is a typical member of a group of about eight species known as sea eagles or fish eagles.
 They’re most often seen along coastlines or around lakes and rivers and are widespread in North America, Europe, Asia, Africa, Australia and many islands.